The Twelve Dancing Princesses: Synopsis

 In a kingdom lives a king and his twelve daughters.
 The twelve princesses sleep in twelve beds in the same bedroom, the doors to which their father locks every night.
 But every morning, the king unlocks his daughters' bedroom doors to find their shoes worn out as if they have been dancing all night.
-The king, perplexed, promises that any man who can solve the mystery can marry any of the twelve princesses and inherit the kingdom, but every suitor will be given only three days and three nights to discover the princesses' secret, or he will be beheaded.
+The king, perplexed, promises that any man who can solve the mystery can marry any of the twelve princesses and inherit the kingdom; each suitor, however, will be given only three days and three nights to discover the princesses' secret or he will be beheaded.

 Many princes attempt to discover where the twelve princesses dance every night, but all of them fail and are executed.
 An old soldier, returning from war, meets an old woman to whom he tells of his decision to try the king's challenge.
 The old woman warns the soldier to avoid drinking the wine the princesses will give him and to pretend to be fast asleep until they leave, and gives him an invisibility cloak that he can use to observe them.

 The soldier is well received at the palace and in the evening, the eldest princess comes to his chamber and offers him a cup of wine.
 The soldier, remembering the old woman's advice, secretly pours the wine into a sponge he has tied under his chin and lies on his bed, snoring loudly as if he were asleep.